-At the time of the drafting of this act, the appropriate office within the Department of State to which the report should be submitted is the Office of Children's Issues, Bureau of Consular Affairs.
+At the time of the drafting of this act, the appropriate office within the Department of

-3. Subsection (c) is intended to make clear that regardless of the other provisions of this article which give wide latitude to the custody transfer decisions of the parent, guardian, or individual with whom the child has been placed for adoption, the department of child protection may nonetheless take appropriate action to protect the child from harm.

-Section 205.
-Prohibited Soliciting or Advertising

-- 32 (a) A person may not solicit or advertise with the intent to: - (1) find a person to which to make a transfer of custody in violation of Section - 34 203(a); - 35 (2) locate a child for a transfer of custody in violation of Section 203(b); or - 36 (3) act as an intermediary in a transfer of custody in violation of Section 203(b). - 37 (b) Violation of this section is a [insert class of offense]. - Legislative Note: In subsection (b), the state should insert the degree or level of offense the state - 39 chooses.
+1 State to which the report should be submitted is the Office of Children's Issues, Bureau of 2 Consular Affairs.
+3 4 3.
+Subsection (c) is intended to make clear that regardless of the other provisions of this 5 article which give wide latitude to the custody transfer decisions of the parent, guardian, or 6 individual with whom the child has been placed for adoption, the department of child protection 7 may nonetheless take appropriate action to protect the child from harm.
+8 9 Section 205.
+Prohibited Soliciting or Advertising 10 (a) A person may not solicit or advertise to: 11 (1) find a person to which to make a transfer of custody in violation of Section 12 203(a); 13 (2) locate a child for a transfer of custody in violation of Section 203(b); or 14 (3) act as an intermediary in a transfer of custody in violation of Section 203(b).
+15 (b) Violation of this section is a [insert class of offense].
+16 Legislative Note: In subsection (b), the state should insert the degree or level of offense the state 17 chooses.
+18 19 Comments 20 21 1.
+Since child custody transfers that would violate Section 203 are not made to family 22 members or family-like individuals (see Section 202), usually no preexisting personal connection 23 or relationship exists between a parent and a person to whom a transfer will be made.
+To arrange 24 such a transfer it is, therefore, usually necessary to search for and locate an interested party.
+That 25 search might be accomplished by some form of solicitation or advertising.
+26 27 That advertising might involve use of the Internet through which a parent places 28 advertisements or notices stating that the parent is seeking to transfer custody of a child.
+29 However, other forms of communication might also be used, such as newspaper advertisements 30 or announcements.
+31 32 Even though advertising is initiated to transfer custody of a child, it might not result in a 33 completed transfer.
+Nonetheless, advertising, an initial step in a prohibited custody transfer, has 34 been performed.
+To prevent this precursor step, advertising for the transfer is separately 35 prohibited.
+36 37 2.
+Soliciting and advertising may be seen as a form of speech.
+The First Amendment of 38 the United State Constitution protects freedom of speech and does not allow the government to interfere with that speech.

-1 Comments

-1. Since child custody transfers that would violate Section 203 are not made to family members or family-like individuals, (see Section 202), usually no preexisting personal connection or relationship exists between a parent and a person to whom a transfer will be made.
-To arrange such a transfer it is, therefore, it is usually necessary to search for and locate an interested party.
-That search might be accomplished by some form of solicitation or advertising.

-That advertising might involve use of the Internet through which a parent places advertisements or notices stating that the parent is seeking to transfer custody of a child.
-However, other forms of communication might also be used, such as newspaper advertisements or announcements.

-Even though advertising is initiated to transfer custody of a child, it might not result in a completed transfer.
-Nonetheless, advertising, an initial step in a prohibited custody transfer, has been performed.
-To prevent this precursor step, advertising for the transfer is separately prohibited.

-2. Soliciting and advertising may be seen as a form of speech.
-The First Amendment of the United State Constitution protects freedom of speech and does not allow the government to interfere with that speech.
 However, that prohibition is not absolute.
 The government may prohibit speech if that speech is related to an illegal activity.
 To withstand judicial scrutiny, that prohibition must directly advance a compelling state interest and must be narrowly drawn to focus on speech aimed at a violation of a core prohibition in the act.